 ||Six times per year

-Optional training provided for
+Additional training provided by

 Internal Reporting System

 At Tokyo Century Group, in the aim of early detection and resolution of risks, organizational self-cleansing improvement and enhancement of its compliance management, we have established an internal reporting system “Consultation/Whistle-Blowing System”, whereby officers and employees who become aware of acts of compliance violations being conducted or about to be conducted are obliged to directly report such matters without the intervention of their superiors.